Eishin Campus – High School

 01/12/1989

-Pedestrian Network ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorViews of the pedestrian walkway along the lake, with a continuous colonnaded arcade, and the Homeroom buildings, as viewed from across the lake and the bridge.
+Pedestrian Network ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedTwo distant views of the pedestrian walkway along the lake, with a continuous colonnaded arcade, and the Homeroom buildings, as viewed from across the lake.
+The Gymnasium stands in the middle of a path crossing the lake.

 -